Remote Play: Other uses

 PS4 firmware update 1.70 introduced full remote play functionality for the PlayStation TV, allowing users to play PS4 games in a separate room or house, on a television set with a PS TV device remotely connected to the PS4.

 Remote Play with the PS4 is available for Android smartphones and tablet computers running Android 5.0 Lollipop or later, and requires a DualShock 4 in order to play games.
 The service was made available on 28 October 2014, exclusively on Sony's Xperia Z3 series phones, and was expanded to Sony's older Z2 series a month later.
 In October 2019, support was expanded to all Android smartphones with the release of PS4 system software 7.00.

 With the release of PS4 system software 3.50 on 6 April 2016, Remote Play was made available on Windows PCs and macOS.
 A DualShock 4 controller is required to use it, and must be connected through a USB cable or wirelessly via a separate accessory.
 1080p streaming is available when using a PS4 Pro model.

 Cloud gaming and Remote Play are some of several Gaikai-powered streaming services announced for the PlayStation 4 through its PlayStation Now service.
 Cloud gaming differs from Remote Play in that Remote Play allows games on home devices to operate remotely over a wireless network, while cloud gaming refers to a game that resides on a distant server rather than on a user's device.

-Support for PlayStation 5 games was added to the app in early November 2020, just prior to the console's launch on November 12, 2020.
+Support for PlayStation 5 games was added to the app in early November 2020, just before the console's launch on November 12, 2020.

 Software compatibility

 In 2007, Sony made all original PlayStation games, when played on a PlayStation 3, compatible with Remote Play on the PSP.
 Additionally, Sony announced that all PlayStation 4 games will be playable on the PlayStation Vita.
 Beyond these two scenarios, Remote Play was a feature that was sparingly implemented in games.
-The below chart indicates instances when Remote Play on PS3 is an available feature.
+The chart below indicates instances when Remote Play on PS3 is an available feature.